m4rkw/touchid-remote/README.md

 command you should see a touch2sudo prompt, if this is successfully validated the output of the curl command will be the value of key2.

-7) Add this line to the top of /etc/pam.d/sudo (but after the #%PAM-1.0 bangline):
+7) Add this auth line to the top of your /etc/pam.d/sudo on the remote machine(s):

 ````
+#%PAM-1.0
 auth sufficient /usr/lib64/security/pam_tid.so
 ````